TheSudheer/Online-Bouquet/README.md

 ## Upcoming Blog Post

-A detailed blog post is coming soon on how I developed and deployed this project.
+A detailed blog post is coming soon on how I deployed this project.
 Stay tuned!